 - Voting: once interventions have been finalized the meeting will proceed to vote on agreed proposals.
 Votes will be deemed those of shareholders presented at represented at the meeting.
 Remote votes previously issued through the channels established by the company will also be counted.

 - Adoption of agreements: in limited liability companies, normally a simple majority of votes will be required, although on certain matters established by the law (or if the case may be by the bylaws) bigger majorities may be established.

-In the case of BBVA, the rules applied on the procedure and execution of the General Meeting are set down in the Bylaws of the Bank and in the General Meeting Regulations, both of which are available on the corporate web, as well as all of the information relevant to the holding of the next General Meeting for 2018.
+In the case of BBVA, the rules applied on the procedure and execution of the General Meeting are set down in the Bylaws of the Bank and in the General Meeting Regulations, both are available on the corporate website along with all the information related to the upcoming 2020 Annual General Meeting.

 Other interesting stories